 Star value is respected and acknowledged across the globe.
-However, in the Hollywood film industry, casting the suitable actors trumps the star value.
+However, in the Hollywood film industry, casting suitable actors trumps the star value.
 You will see the lengths and breadths that the Hollywood actors and actresses go to fit into a character and that it shows how serious this casting thing is in the Hollywood city.

 Hence, many of the movies don’t get the much-needed recognition that the story of the film really deserves.
 Today, we will be sharing a good list of worst cast examples in Bollywood that would stir a huge debate on this matter.
-The list includes some of your favorite stars and you may agree on a few inclusions while you may argue for few others.
+The list includes some of your favorite stars and you may agree on a few inclusions while you may argue for a few others.

 Feel free to share your opinions about it in the comments section below.